-What to do after Hoya Flowers?
+What to do After Hoya Flowers?

 Uses of Hoya Flowers

-Some Hoya Varieties with Pictures
+Some Hoya Flower Varieties

 There are over hundreds of varieties of Hoya plants.
 Most of these varieties produce tiny, star-marked flowers.

-|Hoya lacunosa||Flowers are whitish to pinkish, but their overall diameter is less than 1 cm.|
+|Hoya lacunosa||Flowers are whitish to pinkish, with overall diameter is less than 1 cm.|

 |Hoya erythrostemma||The hue of the corolla can range from yellowish to pinkish to purplish.|

-|Hoya elliptica||A single peduncle may produce up to 15 to 20 flowers.
+|Hoya elliptica||A single peduncle may produce 15-20 flowers.|

 Health Considerations to Keep in Mind